ausdigital/ausdigital-tap-gw/docs/1.0/index.md

 This is done on a per-endpoint basis.

  * get list of new messages with `GET /endpoints/{uuid}/{filter}`.
-This returns a simple collection of identificators, datetime received, size in bytes and any other data.
+This returns a simple collection of identifiers, datetime received, size in bytes and any other data.
  * get individual message content with `GET /messages/{uuid}`
  * view message status (new/read/..) with `GET /messages/{uuid}/metadata`
  * mark message as read with `PATCH {'status':'read'} /messages/{uuid}/metadata`